-"Means any building wherein the primary use is the consumption of beverages and may include an eating house or facilities for entertainment and to which a license may have been granted under the provisions of the Liquor Licensing Act 1988".
+"Means any building wherein the primary use is the consumption of beverages and many include an eating house or facilities for entertainment and to which a license may have been granted under the provisions of the Liquor Licensing Act 1988".

-Although the proposal has been assessed as a Tavern to align with the DLGSCI's Tavern liquor licence, which permits the retail sale and on-site consumption of alcoholic beverages, the use is small scale and will not function like a large tavern with high patron numbers and loud entertainment.
+Although the proposal has been assessed as a Tavern to align with the Department of Racing Gaming and Liquor's (DRGL) Tavern liquor licence, which permits the retail sale and on-site consumption of alcoholic beverages, the use is small scale and will not function like a large tavern with high patron numbers and loud entertainment.
 The use will have the appearance and atmosphere of a small wine store and bar.